top of page

 Tuck Top Auto Bottom (TTAB)

 TTAB - Tuck Top Auto-Bottom boxes are one of the most widely used retail boxes.
 One of their main advantages is the high speed these boxes can be assembled.
-The bottom flaps are pre-glued so that when the box is "squeezed" or pressured across the box width, the bottom panels automatically pop-out to form the box bottom.
+The bottom flaps are pre-glued so that when the box is "squeezed" or pressured across the box width, the bottom panels automatically pop out to form the box bottom.
 This is ideal for assembling the boxes on the production line and also saves time and effort when assembly is done by hand.

-tuck top auto bottom ADJ .png
+tuck top auto bottom

 Key features